-force skip reading and writing the cache and will consider all entries as new jobs N -parallel run parsing in the background to improve performance run N tasks in parallel maximum. impliesparallel which defaults to the number of CPUs detected on the machine add [--output PLUGIN [--args ARG [ARG [...]]] [--filter PLUGIN] NAME URL output PLUGIN use PLUGIN as an output module. defaults to feed2exec. plugins.maildir to store in a mailbox. use feed2exec. plugins.null to just fetch the feed without fetching any- thing. -args ARGS pa ss arguments ARGS to the output module. supports interpolation of feed parameters using, for example % (title) s filter PLUGIN filter feed items through the PLUGIN filter plugin -mailbox PATH folder to store email into, defaults to ~/Maildir. folder PATH subfolder to store the email into
+force skip reading and writing the cache and will consider all entries as new catchup do not run output plugins, equivalent of setting the output plugin to feed2exec.plugins.null parallel run parsing in the background to improve performance jobs N run N tasks in parallel maximum. impliesparallel which defaults to the number of CPUs detected on the machine dd add [--output PLUGIN [--args ARG [ARG [...]]] [--filter PLUGIN] NAME URL output PLUGIN use PLUGIN as an output module. defaults to feed2exec. plugins.maildir to store in a mailbox. use feed2exec. plugins.null to just fetch the feed without fetching anything. args ARGS pass arguments ARGS to the output module. supports interpo- lation of feed parameters using, for example {title} filter PLUGIN filter feed items through the PLUGIN filter plugin mailbox PATH folder to store email into, defaults to ~/Maildir. folder PATH subfolder to store the email into